hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

 * More if condition check types using a new CondOp enum

-  * Add support for ifeq wrt string types
+  * Later add support for other if types (ie ifle, ifge, ifgt) wrt int

-  * Later add support for other if types (ie iflt, ifle, ifeq, ifge, ifgt) wrt int
+* iobread in TCPServer.Prg seems to read more than once, when nc sends data to it once Need to check whats occuring, initially by adding a iobwrite to console of what is read.